JetBrains/kotlin-web-site/docs/topics/run-code-snippets.md

 ![Playground: generated JS](playground-generated-js.png){width=700}

 ### Share code online

-Use the playground to share your code with others: click **Copy link** and send it to anyone you want to show the code.
+Use the Playground to share your code with others: click **Copy link** and send it to anyone you want to show the code.

-You can also use the playground to embed interactive code samples into other websites.
-Click **Share code** and you will get the code for embedding your sample into any web page or into a [Medium](https://medium.com/) article.
+You can also embed code snippets from the Playground into other websites and even make them runnable.
+Click **Share code** to get the code for embedding your sample into any web page or into a [Medium](https://medium.com/) article.